RequirementsThe Department of English offers a minor degree program of study in English.

 ENG-281.
 Survey of American Literature I

-Overview of writers, works, and movements represented in indigenous and European colonial writers in North and Central America from the 1490s to the Civil War.
+A study of writers, works, and movements in the Americas from the 1490s to the Civil War.

 ENG-282.
 Survey of American Literature II

-A study of major writers, works, and movements from the Civil War to the present.
+A study of major American writers, works, and movements from the Civil War to the present.

 ENG-303.
 Advanced Workshop in Creative Writing

 A seminar experience where students write and critique poetry, fiction, nonfiction, or scripts.
 Specific genre designated in each course.

 The study and practice of strategies for producing responsibly written public information, including persuasive and argumentative propositions for particular audiences.